Bystolic (Nebivolol): A Novel Beta Blocker for High Blood Pressure

 There are several medications that can affect the efficacy of nebivolol or lead to increased risk of side effects.
 Check with your healthcare provider if any medication you are currently taking interacts with Bystolic.
 Some medications that interact with Bystolic are:

-- (e.g., other beta-blockers, alpha blockers, catecholamine-depleting drugs, clonidine)
+- Other high blood pressure medications (e.g., other beta-blockers, alpha blockers, catecholamine-depleting drugs, clonidine)

 Bystolic and Alcohol